ZHaskell/docs/_posts/2021-04-20-introduce-BIO-a-simple-streaming-abstraction.md

 Step (1 :> Step (2 :>  Effect (Return <$> readLn)))
 ```

 Now if we provide a function to iterate through this ADT, the stream could be processed.
-This function is often called an interpreter, i.e. [the free monad design pattern](https://softwareengineering.stackexchange.com/questions/242795/what-is-the-free-monad-interpreter-pattern).
-For example streaming provides its own `foldrM` to fold over a `Stream` structure:
+Such a function is often called an interpreter, a term from [the free monad design pattern](https://softwareengineering.stackexchange.com/questions/242795/what-is-the-free-monad-interpreter-pattern).
+For example streaming provides its own `foldrM` interpreter to fold over a `Stream` structure:

 ```haskell
 foldrM :: Monad m => (a -> m r -> m r) -> Stream (Of a) m r -> m r